ahilbers/renewable_test_PSMs/README.md

 The demand and wind time series is a subset of columns from the following dataset:

 - HC Bloomfield, DJ Brayshaw, A Charlton-Perez (2020).
 MERRA2 derived time series of European country-aggregate electricity demand, wind power generation and solar power generation.
 University of Reading.
-Dataset. doi:[10.17864/1947.239](https://doi.org/10.17864/1947.239).
+Dataset. doi:[10.17864/1947.239](https://doi.org/10.17864/1947.239)

-The demand and wind dataset is based on work by Hannah Bloomfield et al. Details can be found in the following paper:
+Details about the creation of this data can be found in the following paper:

 - HC Bloomfield, DJ Brayshaw, A Charlton-Perez (2019).
 Characterising the winter meteorological drivers of the European electricity system using Targeted Circulation Types.
 Meteorological Applications.
 ISSN 1469-8080 (in press). doi:[10.1002/met.1858](https://doi.org/10.1002/met.1858).